Uralstech/UGemini/UGemini/Packages/com.uralstech.ugemini/Documentation~/README.md

 ```

 Here, we are going through each response, checking if a function was called, and calling the requested function.

-The response is a JSON object, which is optional.
-Note the use of `GeminiToolConfiguration.GetConfiguration`, which is a utility method
+The response is a JSON object, which is optional, but it is recommended to include.
+Note the use of `GeminiToolConfiguration.GetConfiguration`,
-to create a `GeminiToolConfiguration` with the given `GeminiFunctionCallingMode`.
-Here it is `GeminiFunctionCallingMode.Any`, which means
+which is a utility method to create a `GeminiToolConfiguration` with the given `GeminiFunctionCallingMode`.
+Here, it is `GeminiFunctionCallingMode.Any`,
-Gemini will always call at least one function in each conversation.
+which means Gemini will always call at least one function in each conversation.

-After the function is called, we respond by adding the call and response to the history.
+After the function is called, we respond by adding the calls and responses to the history.
 We use the `GetResponse` utility method to get a
 `GeminiFunctionResponse` object with the response JSON.

-Also, note that the request is using the beta API, as function calling is, as of writing, not available in the production API.
+Function calling is, as of writing, only available in the Beta API.

-#### JSON Mode
+#### JSON Response Mode

-In JSON mode, Gemini will always respond in a specified JSON response schema.
+In JSON mode, Gemini will always respond in the specified JSON response schema.

 ```csharp
 using Uralstech.UGemini;